Home

 This is how to do a basic jump squat with just your body-weight.
 As well as developing explosive leg strength, it's an excellent plyometric exercise for increasing explosive muscle contraction in the legs.

-• Standing up straight & clasp your hands behind your head, or in front of you to your chest.
+• Stand up straight and clasp your hands behind your head, in front of you to your chest, or hold them at your sides.

 • Have your feet spread shoulder width, feet pointing slightly out.